ibexa/documentation-developer/docs/content_management/field_types/field_types.md

 ---
-description: Field types define the Fields that a content item is built of.
+description: Field types define the fields that a content item is built of.
 ---

 # Field types